volkale/bab/README.md

     $ source activate bab

+For the installation of the `bab` package via pip just run:

+    $ pip install bab

-Clone `bab` repository to current directory:
+Alternatively, clone the `bab` repository to current directory:

     $ git clone git@github.com:volkale/bab.git

-Install the `bab` package:
+Then install the `bab` package by running:

     $ make install

+This assumes that you have `make` installed on your system.